sebastian-sanchez-s/BitMap/README.md

 ![Four color square 16 bit depth](examples/colors16.bmp)
 ![Four color square 24 bit depth](examples/colors24.bmp)

-> You can make them the same size, but that's going to be a 7905x7095 ~ 120 MB.

 ### Currently Supported
 * BITMAPINFOHEADER with color depth of 16 bit and 24 bit.